hollygrimm/voice-dataset-creation/README.md

 python markersfile_to_metadata.py audacity
 ```

-### Utterance Lengths
+### Sentence Lengths
-Run [scripts/wavdurations2csv.sh](scripts/wavdurations2csv.sh) to chart out utterance length and verify that you have a good distribution of WAV file lengths.
+Run [scripts/wavdurations2csv.sh](scripts/wavdurations2csv.sh) to chart out sentence length and verify that you have a good distribution of WAV file lengths.

 ***